Vaccinating Health Workers (VHWs)

 Step 5: Update your authorisation

 Upload the completed practical assessment form to the Workforce Request Portal.
-Once processed, you can download your updated letter allowing you to work as a VHW Stage 1 with 1:6 supervision (one supervisor for up to six VHWs).
+On receipt of updated authorisation letter, you can work as a VHW Stage 1 with 1:6 supervision (one supervisor for up to six VHWs).

 Step 6: Additional vaccine competency assessments by supervisor, as required